-Suggestopedia, Silent way and the Communicative Approach – Language Teaching Methods explores various methodologies of English language teaching.
+Suggestopedia, Silent way, and the Communicative Approach – Language Teaching Methods explores various methodologies of English language teaching.
 This was a joint project by Diane Larsen-Freeman and the U.S. Information Agency and was produced in 1990.
-Audio-lingual method, also created in the same project.
+The audio-lingual method, also created in the same project.

 Larsen-Freeman, D. (1986).
 Techniques and Principles in Language Teaching.
 Oxford University Press.